umeiko/KlipperPhonesLinux/Docs/Q&A/USB_CONSOLE.md

-## Entering Linux console whith usb cabel
+## Entering Linux console via usb cabel

 1. Connecting your KlipperOS phone using usb cable to your computer.
 2. Check your `DeviceManager` for Serial Ports: